Diary (2022 film)

-The film was initially scheduled to be released in theatres on 11 August 2022, but got postponed and released on 26 August 2022, due to the clash with Dhanush's Thiruchitrambalam.
-Diary received highly positive reviews from critics and audience, and completed 50 days of it theatrical run and was declared a blockbuster at the box office.
+The film was initially scheduled to be released in theatres on 11 August 2022, but got postponed and released on 26 August 2022.
+The film is partially inspired by real events surrounding 13th Hair pin bend in the Indian National Highway connecting Ooty and Coimbatore and also from Bus route 375 folklore of China.

 Plot

-Varadhan Annadurai (Arulnithi) is new to the Police force and he takes up the case of an unsolved murder of a newly married couple who were killed in their honeymoon in Ooty.
+Varadhan Annadurai is new to the Police force and he takes up the case of an old unsolved murder of a newly married couple who were killed in their honeymoon in Ooty.
 As he embarks on the mission to resolve the case, he unravels several mysteries and comes across a series of unexpected incidents.
 What was the outcome of the case and how did the case personally impact Varadhan's life is what the film is about.

 Prologue shows a couple travelling through Ooty Coimbatore ghat roads and the husband teasing the wife about the infamous 13th hairpin bend which is supposed to be haunted.
 At the exact 13th bend, their car is shown to have faced some accident.

 Cut to the present, Varadhan is a fresh S.I.
 Pass out from training.
 His superior assigns all his batchmates with a task of randomly selecting a previously unsolved case and solving it to prove themselves, as their first assignment.
-Varadhan randomly selects an unsolved murder case of a couple from Ooty.
+Varadhan randomly selects an old unsolved murder case of a couple from Ooty.
 He receives the case file and the details of all ornaments that were robbed that day during the murder.
 He is posted to the police station in Ooty where the incident took place, and he starts investigating the case again with the help of S.I.
 Pavithra.
 He talks with the investigative officer during the time of the murder 16 years back and starts checking with other police stations in the state for robberies with similar modus operandi.
 One day he receives a call from his batchmate posted at Coimbatore telling him that she came across a similar robbery at Kumbakonam and gave him the details of the accused.
 To go there personally and check himself, Varadhan sets off with Pavithra, only to find his car parked outside the station stolen.
 They find the carjacker to be a habitual offender Satya from CCTV records and rushes to find him.
 Then find the carjackers hideout with phone records and recovers the car but finds Sathya to have escaped from there with the car belongings including Varadhan's service gun.
 Desperate to recover it and reach Coimbatore, both starts travelling down the ghats in the police jeep.